OpenEvalProject/evals/manuscripts/elife-31414/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/31414/elife-31414-fig2-v1.jpg)

-**Figure 2.:** Landler et al., 2018 by testing worms in both fed and starved states and omitting controls.(A) Comparison of magnetotaxis data reported by Vidal-Gadea et al., 2015 and Landler et al., 2018 obtained by measuring their plots.
+**Figure 2.:** (A) Comparison of magnetotaxis data reported by Vidal-Gadea et al., 2015 and Landler et al., 2018 obtained by measuring their plots.
 Figure 3B and F, and Figure 3B, Figure 3—figure supplement 1 were reproduced from Landler et al., 2018; published under the terms of the Creative Commons Attribution license (http://creativecommons.org/licenses/by/4.0/)).
 Because Landler et al. omitted no-magnet control data, we used no-magnet control data from Vidal-Gadea et al., 2015.
 We found that Landler et al., 2018 worms fed OP50 bacteria (or OP50 plus 1% magnetite) show no significant orientation versus no-magnet control worms.
 (B) Under the hypothesis that Landler et al might have combined fed and starved worms because their assays were run for twice as long, we used the absolute value of the magnetotaxis index to reveal evidence that worms display a biased migration in the presence of a magnetic field (irrespective of the towards or away sign of their migration).
 We found that both magnet treatments in Landler et al., 2018 resulted in significantly biased migration when compared with no-magnet controls.
 (C) We also analyzed burrowing data from Landler et al., 2018 and used our horizontal controls because they were omitted in Landler et al., 2018.
 We demonstrate that combining data from fed and starved worm abolished significant burrowing indexes that were otherwise observed from each of these populations.
 Similarly, comparison of Landler et al., 2018 burrowing indices to our horizontal controls (N = 24) revealed no burrowing bias in their field up results for either fed or starved conditions.
 (D) However, when we compared the absolute value of burrowing bias we found that our combined fed + starved group, as well as Landler et al.’s ‘fed’ worms now showed significant bias when compared to horizontal controls.
 All tests based on Mann-Whitney Ranked Sum Tests.

 ![Figure 3.](https://cdn.elifesciences.org/articles/31414/elife-31414-fig3-v1.jpg)

-**Figure 3.:** C. elegans magnetotaxis trajectory.(A) The direction of iron filings scattered across an assay plate reveals the general shape of magnetic field emanating from a 1.5’ diameter magnet, north-facing up beneath the plate.
+**Figure 3.:** (A) The direction of iron filings scattered across an assay plate reveals the general shape of magnetic field emanating from a 1.5’ diameter magnet, north-facing up beneath the plate.
 (B) Side view of magnetic field lines and their vertical and horizontal components across the surface of the agar-filled plate.
 Magnet and plate shown to scale.
 Field line strength not to scale.
 Gray arrowheads denote start location for worms and points where azide was spotted above the magnet and control goals.
 (C) Top view of horizontal component of magnetic field (red arrows) across the surface of the agar-filled plate.
 Note that magnetic north points directly away from the center of the magnet everywhere on the plate.
 Wild-type N2 worms prefer to move at 132° to magnetic north, which predicts the trajectory (purple arrows and line).
 Field lines not to scale.
 (D) Strength of the total magnetic field and its vertical and horizontal components across the agar surface.
 (E) Inclination angle of the magnetic field across the agar surface.
 (F) Majority of observed trajectories for N2 worms in the magnetotaxis assay arc left of magnet consistent with prediction.

-## New behavioral experiments support original study
+### New behavioral experiments support original study

-## Reproduction by independent labs
+#### Reproduction by independent labs

 Since our initial description of this behavior in C. elegans (Vidal-Gadea and Pierce-Shimomura, 2012a), we are aware of several groups joining the study of magnetic field detection using nematodes.
 While conducting our original study, Ilan et al. (2013) reported that parasitic nematodes migrated preferentially south over north when placed in a magnetic field.
 We recently became aware of a group at the University of Quilmes, Argentina who independently reproduced our findings with minor modifications (Vidal-Gadea et al., 2018).

 Landler et al., 2018 notes that a study by Njus et al., 2015 reported that worms failed to respond to magnetic fields.
 Njus et al. restricted their study to crawling velocity and omega bends and not orientation.
 Nevertheless, in Figure 6 of Njus et al., 2015, they show a 10 ± 7% to 90 ± 20% change omega bends when a 5-mT magnetic field was introduced or removed respectively.
 Such difference in turns would have a significant effect on course trajectory and orientation.
 Rather than comparing these paired measurements to each other, Njus et al. compared them to the number of worms turning in the absence of a magnetic stimuli for which they report an average of 70 ± 50%.
 A 50% variability in omega bends is surprising and not consistent with previous reports in the literature (e.g. Vidal-Gadea et al., 2012), or even with the variability they report for the rest of their data (22.5 ± 8%, obtained by measuring and averaging standard deviations from test conditions reported by Njus et al., 2015: Figure 6).
 Not surprisingly, no test condition was significantly different from such a variable control.
 Therefore, the Njus et al., 2015 study appears to offer little evidence to counter the idea that C. elegans orients to magnetic fields.

-## Conceptual issues regarding magnetic orientation in C. elegans
+### Conceptual issues regarding magnetic orientation in C. elegans

 In addition to methodological issues, Landler et al., 2018 raise two conceptual issues regarding our original study that we address below.

-## Magnetotaxis assay trajectories
+#### Magnetotaxis assay trajectories

 How do worms move in our magnetotaxis assay?
 As described above, worms are placed in the center of an agar-filled Petri plate with a 0.29 T strength, 1.5-inch diameter, neodymium magnet placed north-side facing up 1 cm beneath the agar surface on one side of the plate (Figure 3A–C).
 Azide is pipetted on magnet and control sides to immobilize worms that reach either location.
 Landler et al., (2017) correctly point out that the intensity of the magnetic field generated by the magnet is many times stronger than the earth’s field.
 They ask how could worms orient to this magnetic gradient if they never encountered magnetic fields this size during their course of evolution.